MENU

 For reference, common conflicts of interest and commitment have been provided.
 Please note this list is not exhaustive but is provided as example of conflicts of interest and commitment.

-• An employee or member of their immediate family has direct or indirect financial interest in a company that does business with the university or competes with the university in doing business
+• An employee or member of their immediately family has direct or indirect financial interest in a company that does business with the university or competes with the university in doing business.

 • An employee completes work for a secondary employer during university business hours or using university resources (including facilities, IT, etc.)

-• An employee’s work for a secondary employer involves or results in frequent or extended absences from university duties
+• An employee’s work for a secondary employer involved or results in frequent or extended absences from the university duties.

 • Personal relationships

-• An employee who has decision making authority related to admissions or financial aid participating in decisions affecting admission or financial aid of a family member or someone with whom the employee has a close personal relationship
+• An employee who has decision making authority related to admission or financial aid participating in decisions affecting admission or financial aid of a family member or someone with whom the employee has a close personal relationship.

 Compliance Reference